 From now on, only users who are participating in the proof of concept and have completed enrollment (as in step 6) will be asked to provide secondary authentication.
 Unenrolled users — meaning users who do not exist in Duo — will log in as usual, with no two-factor authentication required.

-Expand your successful proof-of-concept by enrolling additional users with bulk enrollment, AD sync, or another method, or by adding additional applications to protect your other services.
+Expand your successful proof-of-concept by enrolling additional users with bulk enrollment, AD sync, or another method, adding additional applications to protect your other services, or exploring different policy options.

 When you're ready to protect all your users with Duo two-factor authentication, be sure to edit your application's properties to change the new user policy back to Require Enrollment (or to Deny Access if your preference is to email your users enrollment links instead of allowing them to self-enroll in Duo when logging in to your protected system).